Arnaud-Nauwynck/Arnaud-Nauwynck.github.io/_posts/2015-11-21-coding-exercise.markdown

 Basically, after the course on java.util.List, java.util.HashMap and java.io.* , I wanted to give them an exercise to practise what they had learned.<BR/>

-Students level in java are varying from begniners to intermediate.
+Students level in java are varying from beginners to intermediates.
 They are 20-21 years old, and working part-time in a company, and part time at university (3 years after french graduate "baccalaureat")

-They had approximatly 1 month to give me their work, as an eclipse source code project, and including tests.
+They had approximatly 1 month to give me their work, as an eclipse source code project, including tests.

 <h1>Description of the Synchronizing Tool</h1>

-The "File Synchronisation Tool" must compare recursively 2 directories (aka sourceDir and destinationDir), and compute the list of copy/removal of files to get the destination directory be in sync with the source directory.
+The "File Synchronisation Tool" must compare recursively 2 directories (aka sourceDir and destinationDir), and compute the list of copy/removal files commands to get the destination directory be in sync with the source directory.

 For example, suppose you want to compare source directory "/data/dir1" to destination directory "/data/dir1.backup", and you have some files added in source "/data/dir1/a/foo-new.txt", modified "/data/dir1/a/bar-modified.txt", and deleted "/data/dir1/a/baz-deleted.txt" (does not exists in source dir, only in "/data/dir1.backup/a/baz-deleted.txt")